Leiniao2/greatpeople/docs/fight.md

 Relocation: Any card may move to a different location.

+Change Private/Public Status: Any card may change from private to public or vise versa.

 Attack: Execute attacks using Great Person cards.
+To conduct attack, the GP card has to be public.

 Survival Resolution: Calculate the outcomes of Survival scenarios.